 On April 1, Sasha Wall, a Chesterfield County trans woman of color, was found slumped over her steering wheel in the middle of a rural highway after being shot multiple times at close range in her neck and shoulder.
 She was the eighth trans woman known to have been murdered this year, according to the Human Rights Campaign.

 To make matters worse, the county sheriff called her a "crossdresser" when discussing her case with the media.

 On Aug.
 19, Kendra Martinez, a 34-year-old trans woman of color from Goose Creek, was found lying face-down on the ground and bleeding from her head outside of a downtown Charleston nightclub.

 A Charleston Police Department spokesperson took the unusual step of specifying early on that her assault did not happen because Martinez is "a transgender."
 A follow-up investigation revealed that her attacker had, in fact, confronted her about her gender identity prior to the assault.

-In the days following, police and local LGBTQ organizations, including AFFA, held a joint town hall where Chief Reynolds announced that officers would undergo sensitivity training sessions to improve relations with the city's LGBTQ community.
+In the days following the attack, police and local LGBTQ organizations, including AFFA, held a joint town hall where Chief Reynolds announced that officers would undergo sensitivity training sessions to improve relations with the city's LGBTQ community.

-That same day, a 30-year-old man was charged with second-degree assault and battery and booked into county jail.
+That same day, a 30-year-old man was booked into county jail on charges of second-degree assault and battery in connection to the incident.

-Jeff Ayers, the executive director of SC Equality, says Charleston's efforts could encourage state leaders to take action.
+Jeff Ayers, the executive director of SC Equality, says Charleston's decision to punish hate crimes could encourage state leaders to take action.